Draft Local Planning Scheme No. 7

 What changes are proposed for Cale Street from Canning Highway to Park Street and how will this affect us in terms of density and increases to building height.
 Thank you

-Rowan Chalmers asked over 1 year ago
+Rowan Chalmers asked about 2 years ago

 Thank you for your question.
 The properties on the southern side of Cale Street, between Canning Highway and Park Street are within the approved Canning Bridge Activity Centre Plan area.
 The Canning Bridge Activity Centre Plan will continue to operate under draft LPS 7 and contains the planning requirements for this area.
 View the Canning Bridge Activity Centre Plan for further information.